Wendy Williams Spotted Using Scooter At Walmart, Still Wearing Wedding Ring

 The couple have been married for 22 years, but things seem to be tougher than ever for the pair.
 Wendy has opened up about her husband’s cheating in the past, revealing that she caught him when he was talking to his mistress on the phone, and their son, Kevin Jr., was just a baby.

-Now, with everything going on, it seems that they are trying to figure out what it would like look if they were to part ways, especially since they work together.
+Now, with everything going on, it seems that they are trying to figure out what it would look like if they were to part ways, especially since they work together.
 However, sources say that if the two were to split, Kevin would likely remain Wendy’s manager, and partner in the company that produces The Wendy Williams Show.

 “There is a discussion about what happens now — everyone is asking, ‘How can they possibly stay together?’
 Wendy still loves Kevin, but her health is at stake.
 They are so tangled up together in business, so they are carefully looking at what a separation could entail.
 It will be difficult,” an insider told Page Six.